mikaelvesavuori/figmagic/readme/elements.md

 ## Details

-- You can provide your own templates through `.figmagicrc` or the CLI; for expected shape see `/templates` in the Figmagic source code.
+- You can provide your own templates through `.figmagicrc`/`.figmagicrc` or the CLI; for expected shape see `/templates` in the Figmagic source code.
-- You can skip code generation for any of the 5 generated file types through CLI or `.figmagicrc`.
+- You can skip code generation for any of the 5 generated file types through CLI or `.figmagicrc`/`.figmagicrc`.
 - You can pass in `--forceUpdate` to force all generated files to be updated.

 For specifics on how to do any CLI or RC file configuration, see documentation below.